Hennebach Assistant Professor in Energy Transitions and Society Colorado School of Mines

 Hi, I’m Angeline Letourneau.

 The ethical dilemmas posed by life in the Anthropocene are significant.
 Questions ranging from what we owe to the non-human world and what do we owe one another become complicated by legacies of inequality.
 Some even question whether it is accurate to call this moment the Anthropocene at all, given the uneven contribution of different populations to our current state of disequilibrium.
-Confronting this moment and the ethical questions it raises requires transcending conventional disciplinary boundaries, an undertaking which I center in my own work.
+Confronting this moment and the ethical questions it raises requires a deep understanding of the socials processes that led us to this moment, and envisioning pathways to change.
 My research is guided by several overarching questions:

-• How is the relationship between energy and quality of life mobilized to enforce systems of environmental degradation; and
+How is the relationship between energy and quality of life mobilized to enforce systems of environmental degradation and social inequality?

 In exploring these questions, my scholarship attempts to move beyond capturing the material impacts equity-seeking groups experience to inspiring pathways for meaningful change.